 Weddings are expensive!
-In 2014 the average cost of a wedding rose to over $30,000 according to the #1 wedding resource, The Knot.
+The average cost is over $30,000 according to the #1 wedding resource, The Knot.
 Couples are looking for every place to save money.
 Here are some tips to keep in mind when you go to book your wedding ceremony and/or reception entertainment!

 - DJ or Band